makersall/toolkit/pages/50-support/10-community-support.md

 # image: hands-knitting-597586-pxh.jpg
 image: toy-community-2-666530-pxh.jpg
 ---
-Heart disease kills more men in the US than any other illness.
+Heart disease kills more men in the United States than any other illness.
 High blood pressure is one of the biggest risk factors for it, and yet [according](https://www.nytimes.com/2018/05/21/upshot/what-barbershops-can-teach-about-delivering-health-care.html) to Doctor Aaron Carroll, "we have had a hard time getting patients to comply with recommendations and medications."
 A recent study targeting hard-to-reach patients tried to help them using a community-based strategy:

 > Barbers screened patients, then handed them off to pharmacists who met with customers in the barbershops.
 They treated patients with medications and lifestyle changes according to set protocols, then updated physicians on what they had done.